actions/cache/README.md

 </details>

 ## Deleting caches
 We can not re-use caches from pull request branches in other branches like main, such caches can eat up the storage quota and hence causing thrashing on more useful branches like main.
-In order to resolve this issue, we should use [gh-actions-cache cli](https://github.com/actions/gh-actions-cache/) to delete caches.
-This workflow uses gh-actions-cache to delete all the cache created by pull requests.
+In order to resolve this issue, we can use [gh-actions-cache cli](https://github.com/actions/gh-actions-cache/) to delete caches.
+This workflow uses `gh-actions-cache` to delete all the caches created by all the pull requests.

 ```
 name: cleanup-caches